fnl/syntok/README.rst

 History
 =======

+- **1.4.0** migrated to pyproject.toml and tox.ini, dropped Makefile builds and Py3.5 support
 - **1.3.3** splitting tokens around the zero-width space characater U+200B `#18`_
 - **1.3.2** bugfix for offset of not contractions; discussion in Issue `#15`_
 - **1.3.1** segmenting now occurs at semi-colons, too; discussion in Issue `#9`_